Homophily: Interests

 Homophily occurs within groups of people that have similar interests as well.
 We enjoy interacting more with individuals who share similarities with us, so we tend to actively seek out these connections.
 Additionally, as more users begin to rely on the Internet to find like-minded communities for themselves, many examples of niches within social media sites have begun appearing to account for this need.
 This response has led to the popularity of sites like Reddit in the 2010s, advertising itself as a "home to thousands of communities... and authentic human interaction".

 Social media

 As social networks are largely divided by race, social-networking websites like Facebook also foster homophilic atmospheres.
 When a Facebook user 'likes' or interacts with an article or post of a certain ideology, Facebook continues to show that user posts of that similar ideology (which Facebook believes they will be drawn to).
 In a research article, McPherson, Smith-Lovin, and Cook (2003) write that homogeneous personal networks result in limited "social worlds in a way that has powerful implications for the information they receive, the attitudes they form, and the interactions they experience."
 This homophily can foster divides and echo chambers on social networking sites, where people of similar ideologies only interact with each other.

+Homophily in networks

+In network science, homophily (also called assortative mixing) is the tendency of connected nodes to be similar in some attribute, such as sex, age, ethnicity, political preference, or vaccination status.
+In a network, nodes represent entities (for example, people) and links represent interactions (such as friendship, contact, or communication).
+Thus, a social network may show sex-based homophily if men are more likely to be linked to men and women to women, and an epidemic contact network may show vaccination homophily if vaccinated individuals interact disproportionately with other vaccinated individuals (and likewise for unvaccinated individuals).
+Homophilic network structure matters because it can change how processes spread on networks: in epidemic settings, vaccination homophily can weaken the population-level spillover of protection, raise the vaccine coverage needed for herd immunity, and increase outbreak size (with details depending on vaccine efficacy).